Red Song Society: History

-Created in May 2011, the website is formerly known as the Shenzhen Red Song Society Forum.
-After the Bo Xilai incident in 2012, the website was shut down along with the Utopia and Maoflag, later restarted.
+Created in May 2011, the website was formerly known as the Shenzhen Red Song Society Forum.
+After the Bo Xilai incident in 2012, the website was shut down, along with the Utopia and Maoflag, but later restarted.

-In 2017, member of the website and Hong Zhenquai, a Chinese writer of the Yanhuang Chunqiu, went to court in the People's Court of Bao'an District, Shenzhen City over the authenticity of Five Heroes of Mountain Langya.
+In 2017, a member of the website and Hong Zhenquai, a Chinese writer for the magazine Yanhuang Chunqiu, went tried in the People's Court of Bao'an District, Shenzhen City for questioning the authenticity of the Five Heroes of Mountain Langya.
 Hong lost in the first trial and subsequently filed an appeal.
-In 2018, the Shenzhen Intermediate People's Court in Guangdong Province issued a review verdict that the Red Song Society website did not constitute an infringement of Hong Zhenquai's reputation rights.
+In 2018, the Shenzhen Intermediate People's Court in Guangdong province issued a review verdict that the Red Song Society website did not constitute an infringement of Hong Zhenquai's reputation rights.
 However, according to Guo and Garrick, the case is still under review.

+In 2019, the site participated in online criticism of the website Visual China, over claims that it had criticized Mao Zedong by putting the word "dictator" in the caption of some of its photos.
+Visual China was fined for its conduct.

-In July 2022, Hubei Daily Media Group announced that it sued the Red Song Society for reprinting the article without permission.
+In July 2022, Hubei Daily Media Group announced that it had sued the Red Song Society for reprinting an article without permission.

 Analysis

 The Red Song Society has been described as a Maoist left-wing or far-left website.
 Jude Blanchet, who majored in China's neo-Maoism, describes the website as the neo-Maoist version of Drudge Report.
-An article from the Economist says posts on the Red Song Society argue that life was fairer in the Mao era because the state then provided free housing, free education and free medical care for urban workers at the time.
+An article from the Economist says posts on the Red Song Society argue that life was fairer in the Mao era, because the state then provided free housing, free education and free medical care for urban workers at the time.